 Pioneer Park Aquatic Center

 Mooresville's Pioneer Park features both a fun family aquatic center, complete with water slides, a splash pad and concessions, and also public access to the East Fork of White Lick Creek.
 You'll find the Aquatic Center in the northern half of the park, not too far from the Park Office.
-The access the creek, you'll want to drive around the park loop to the trails area and park near the covered bridge.
+To access the creek, you'll want to drive around the park loop to the trails area and park near the covered bridge.
 The park also features shelters, play grounds and paved trails as well.

 Burkhart Creek Park